denisvrdoljak/OMIS30_Spring2020/wk1/hw_install_anaconda.md

 Also, [take the survery here](https://goo.gl/forms/T6EBefwNIvG4EiAN2)

-Lastly, send an email your your instructor (denisvrdoljak at berkeley dot edu), and introduce yourself.
+Lastly, send an email your your instructor (dvrdoljak at scu dot edu), and introduce yourself.
 (1 pragraph max, please)